 - 4 hours of mentoring with physicians in clinic

 - 5–10 hours per week as a teaching assistant in the entry-level Doctor of Physical Therapy courses (or additional clinical hours in the event the resident chooses not to participate in teaching)

 Our program provides three times the minimum instructional hours and one-third more physical therapy mentoring hours than the American Physical Therapy Association’s minimum requirements.

-The one-year residency begins in late July.
+The 13-month residency begins in late July.

 To qualify for the USC Division of Biokinesiology and Physical Therapy’s orthopedic residency, you must be a graduate of an APTA-accredited program in physical therapy and eligible for licensure as a physical therapist in California.

 In residency candidates, we are looking for leadership potential; a desire to advance clinical knowledge, skills and abilities; demonstrated clinical aptitude; strong communication skills; and initiative and responsibility.

 One-year residency tuition is $2,500, which can be paid in one or two installments over the course of the year.